The Social Media Source is used to retrieve metadata from a social media site that you’re streaming live to.

 4. Now that you have the Social Media Source in your Source Repository you can specify what data this source should retrieve.
-In this example we want to collect the comments from a live video on Facebook which we don’t steam by our selfs.
+In this example, we want to collect the comments from a live video on Facebook which we don’t steam by our selves.
 Select the Facebook Account you set up in step 1.

 6. The Live Video selector could either be a stream that is currently accessible through your Facebook account or your can switch to Custom ID in order to grab the Comments & Reactions from a 3rd party stream.